jagerguy36/Rimbody_StatModule/README.md

 ### Stats not directly affected
 Stat | Reason
 --- | ---
-Dodge Chance | Affected by movement, which is already affected by muscle/fat Hunting Stealth | Affected by movement, which is already affected by muscle/fat Hunger Rate | Not a stat.
+Hunger Rate | Not a stat.
 Raising Max nutrition should emulate needing higher amount of food better.